The Gittins index is optimal for dynamic allocation with conditionally independent filtrations: Introduction

+Finally, we remark that the dynamic allocation problem in general is well-known to have many important applications in a wide range of fields, such as experimental design for clinical trials \cite{Villar2015}, path routing in communication networks \cite{Awerbuch2008}, and algorithms for machine learning \cite{Radlinski2008}.
+For potential applications of the non-Markovian setup under a conditional independence assumption on the filtrations, \cite[Sect.~5.1]{Scully2025} provides an example of a cost-per-sample Bayesian optimization problem with an index strategy that incorporates correlation data from prior samples.
+Other recent applications of non-Markovian dynamic allocation include reinforcement learning settings in which tasks must be performed in a specific sequence in order to reap rewards \cite{Gaon2020}, as well as the optimal scheduling of healthcare interventions in a manner that incorporates empirically observed temporal dependencies in patients' behavior \cite{Danassis2023}.

-We begin in Section \ref{S:Optimal Stopping} with a brief overview of the one-dimensional setting, which is simply an optimal stopping problem.
-The next two sections give a detailed treatment of the independent, non-Markovian setting using martingales, following El Karoui \& Karatzas \cite{ElKaroui1993}; in Section \ref{S:Gittins Index Sequences}, we introduce Gittins index sequences, which are used in Section \ref{S:DA Independent} to show that index-type strategies are indeed optimal when the projects are assumed to be independent.
-In Section \ref{S:Index-Type Strategies}, index-type strategies are shown to be part of a broader set of strategies which satisfy the synchronization identity, and an explicit strategy satisfying this synchronization identity is constructed.
-Multi-parameter martingale theory is reviewed in Section \ref{S:Multi-Parameter Theory}, while the value and optimal strategy for the dynamic allocation problem with decreasing reward sequences is determined in Section \ref{S:DA Decreasing}.
-Finally, results from each of the previous sections are used in Section \ref{S:DA F4} to state and prove Theorem \ref{main}.
+We begin in Section \ref{s:osp} with a brief overview of the one-dimensional setting, which is simply an optimal stopping problem, and we introduce Gittins index sequences in Section \ref{s:gittins}, following \cite{ElKaroui1993}.
+In Section \ref{s:dap}, we introduce the dynamic allocation problem in full generality and determine its value and optimal strategy in the setting where the reward sequences are almost surely decreasing.
+In Section \ref{s:strategies}, we detail the implications of the synchronization identity and delineate the relation between the synchronization identity and strategies of index type by means of excursion theory.
+Multi-parameter martingale theory is reviewed in Section \ref{s:multiparam}.
+Finally, results from each of the previous sections are used in Section \ref{s:f4} to state and prove our main theorem, Theorem \ref{thm:main}, and we conclude in Section \ref{s:whittle} with Whittle's representation of the value of the dynamic allocation problem.

-\section{The Optimal Stopping Problem}
+\section{The optimal stopping problem}

 We consider first the problem of optimal stopping in discrete time, equivalent to dynamic allocation with retirement reward when $d=1$.
-Proofs for results in this section can be found in Neveu \cite{Neveu1975}, unless otherwise stated.
+Proofs for results in this section can be found in \cite{Neveu1975}, unless otherwise stated.